SnakeWayne/PHBS_MLF_2019/README.md

 And other trading data is provided by the api from [joinquant](https://www.joinquant.com/), inclduing the basic ohlc data and others.

+We use night features and one label for training and testing.
+The main feature we research is the sentiment factor.
+We will explain how to get the sentiment score.
+First step is to extract sentiment data of A-share stocks from these files.
+After preprocessing the sentiment dataset, we find that each news can effect many stocks in different ways.
+We extract each article review information for one company in one day as a sample. each sample includes three elements: sentiment type, sentiment weight and relevance. the sentiment type refers to **emotionIndicator** , which is set to three raw values:*1 for positive, 0 for neutral, 2 for negative*.
+We change negative indicator to -1 for better understanding.
+Sentiment weight and relevance refers to **emotionIndicator** and **ItemRelevance**.
+Second step is to process the data.
+First is to calculate senti_score: senti_score = senti_type*senti_weight*100.
+Then we map calendar date to trade date: cut at 15:00.
+It means that the sentimental data before cut_hour:cut_time(eg. 15:00) will be taken into current day's trading, the sentimental data after cut_hour:cut_time will be taken into next day's trading.
+Third step is to integrate the samples.
+We divides the samples by news time and relevant companies, the dividing principle now is trading date and stock code.
+We get the relevant stock sentiment score for trading days between 2016.1.4 and 2016.4.1.

+Rest eight features are from TaLib package.
+They are technical indicators: MFI, SMA5, SMA10, MOM, ROC, ATR, BETA and CCI.
+Here are their meanings:
+* MFI: Money Flow Index and Ratio，it also calls Volume Relative Strength Index，VRSI.
+It use four elements: days of rise, days of fall, increase of trading volume, decrease of trading volume to decide the trend of volume and energy and predict supply and demand in the market.
+* SMA5: Simple moving average for 5 days, it indicates the average standard of price in 5 days.
+* SMA10: Simple moving average for 10 days.
+* MOM: Momentum.
+It is the volatility rate of one stock in one period.
+* ROC: Rate of change.
+It compares current price with several days before to get the difference.
+It reflect the change rate of market.
+* ATR: Average true range.
+It is the average of price fluctuation in a period.
+People can use it for timing trading.
+* BETA: The β coefficient in CAPM model.
+* CCI: Commodity Channel Index, an index created by American stock analyst Donald Lambert to judge the bias of stock price.

+Our project is classification problem.
+For label we use 0-1 classification.
+For each sample, we compare the price of current trading day and the former trading day.
+If today price is higher we label 1, if not we label 0.

 ## Training